03. Java Input and Output Methods

 }

-formats the integer to be an 8-digit number, padded with leading zeros.
+%08dformats the integer to be an 8-digit number, padded with leading zeros.

-Key Differences and When to Use Each 🤔
+Key Differences and When to Use Each ๐ค

-returns a formatted string that you can further manipulate or store.
-Choose printf
+Both methods achieve similar results, but printf directly prints to the console, while format returns a formatted string that you can further manipulate or store.
+Choose printf for direct console output and format for more complex string manipulation.

 This Java printf tutorial helps you master formatted output in Java, improving the readability and presentation of your applications.
 Remember to consult the Java documentation for a complete list of format specifiers to unlock the full potential of these powerful methods for creating elegant and informative output.